Lawouach/WebSocket-for-Python/README.md

 This will run the complete suite.
 As of this writing, the CherryPy server passes all the functional tests but fails on some performance tests by being too slow.

-Some reports can be found for the CherryPy server http://www.defuze.org/oss/ws4py/testreports/servers/cherrypy/
+Test reports can be found at: http://www.defuze.org/oss/ws4py/testreports/servers/

 Examples
 --------